SendOps

 • Rendered preview with sample data, desktop and mobile, right in the PR

-• Marketing edits the file and opens a PR — engineering reviews, not rewrites
+• Marketing edits in the dashboard, no IDE required — SendOps opens the PR, engineering reviews, not rewrites

 • Automatic sync to SES on merge — no scripts, no manual steps